gesturestudios/rPi_weather_station/README.md

 sudp apt-get install python-pip python-dev libmysqlclient-dev

-now that all files are on the pi, we can install the necessary python libraries: sudo pip install MySQL-python w1thermsensor python-nest
+now that all files are on the pi, we can install the necessary python libraries: sudo apt-get install python-mysqldb sudo pip install w1thermsensor python-nest

 change directory into the downloaded git repository and unzip the .tar.gz files: cd Documents/Python_projects/rPi_weather_station